-Because the municipality failed to file the Survey of Financial Condition timely as noted above, the municipality did not have use of the 2022 allocation for two months.
+Because the municipality failed to file its Survey of Financial Condition timely, the municipality did not have use of the 2023 allocation for four months.
 Furthermore, had the allocation been received timely, money may have been available for investment purposes, potentially earning interest income which could have been used for road maintenance and repairs.